Skip to main content

 Each of the authentication and authorization options provides an optional Certificate Authority checkbox.
 Clicking this box opens a YAML editor, which can be used to input a Certificate Authority X.509 certificate.

-4. Network
+4. Deploy

+Your cluster will appear on the cluster dashboard with the status Creating.
 When a cluster is ready, its status changes to Healthy.
 If there are configuration or deployment issues, the cluster's status changes to Unhealthy.

 Cluster statuses

-The cards at the top of the cluster dashboard provide information about the status of your current clusters:
+The cards at the top of the cluster dashboard provide information about the status of your current clusters.

 NameDescription